Road Safety and the Elderly / Older Road Users

 - Physical vulnerability also influences the injury severity of drivers.

-Letting go of their vehicles is often a traumatic experience for the elderly – seen as a farewell to part of their social lives.
+Letting go of their vehicles is often a traumatic experience for the elderly - seen as a farewell to part of their social lives.
 Not all the elderly pose a disproportional danger to other road users.
-They are more often severely injured themselves (killed or hospitalized) in a collision with other motorists than that they, as motorist, cause severe injury to other road user (drivers or other types of road user).
+They are more often severely injured themselves (killed or hospitalized) in a collision with other motorists than that they, as a motorist, cause severe injury to another road user (drivers or other types of road user).

 - They benefit from the insight into their own limitations and driving experience